mod-cpp/ms-pacman/test/exercises/44_exercises.md

 ## Exercise 440

-Rewrite the operator equals to use the concepts instead.
+Rewrite the operator equals in [Position.hpp][3] to use the concepts instead.

 ```cpp
 template<typename T>